trivikverma/trivikrama/content/_index.md

 ---
 title: Trivik Verma
 type: home
-subtitle: Assistant Professor in Urban Science & Policy
+subtitle: Associate Professor in Urban Science & Policy
 description: I am an Assistant Professor at the faculty of Technology, Policy and Management in Delft University of Technology.
 I co-lead the Centre for Urban Science & Policy at the department of Multi-Actor Systems.
 Previously I was the director of the TPM AI Lab and help set up a community around critical AI research and education.
 My goal is to transform university education to reflect learning, empower minorities and shape a healthy and sustainable research culture.
 image_left: false
 images: